Smoking and Sports Performance – How do Athletes Approach Tobacco?

 - Shortness of breath followed by coughing (3 times more than non-smokers)

 - Low-back pain

 How do athletes deal with tobacco addiction?

 Fortunately, there are many alternatives that allow tobacco addicts to wean off of nicotine, such as nicotine patches, inhalers, and chewing gums.
 However, the process of weaning off may last up to a few months, which may not be the most convenient solution.
 The other option is to quit cold turkey; this might be a more severe and bold move, but effective nonetheless.

-Some athletes even opt for vaping pens filled with nicotine, which gives one the illusion of smoking.
-Even though vaping may have its own host of side effects, it is seen as an effective method which can aid one’s process to wean off tobacco.
+Some athletes even opt for vaping pens filled with nicotine-laced vape juices and e-liquids, which gives one the illusion of smoking.
+Even though vaping may have its own host of side effects, the best vapes are seen as an effective method which can aid one’s process to wean off nicotine.